Skip to main content

 What AI clients can connect to GenMB's MCP server?

 Any AI client that supports the Model Context Protocol with Streamable HTTP transport can connect.
-This includes Claude Code, Cursor, and other MCP-compatible tools.
-You authenticate with a GenMB API key passed as a Bearer token.
+This includes Claude Code, claude.ai, Cursor, and other MCP-compatible tools.
+Most clients connect with just the server URL - GenMB opens a browser window where you sign in and approve access.
+API keys remain available for scripts and CI.

 Is MCP available on the Free plan?